liuly0322/moe-counter-busuanzi/README.md

 Make your site moe moe 🪄!

+A static version of [Moe-Counter](https://github.com/journey-ad/Moe-counter), so you don't have to deploy it on a server.

-It's a fully static version of [Moe-Counter](https://github.com/journey-ad/Moe-counter) that uses [Busuanzi](https://busuanzi.ibruce.info/) to count page views.
+[Busuanzi](https://busuanzi.ibruce.info/) is used to count page views.

 ## Demo